Hit by another driver? Here’s how their insurer pays for repairs to your car.

 Does my level of insurance impact what I can claim?

 Comprehensive insurance usually covers you for all types of damage to your vehicle, regardless of whether or not you’re at fault.
 If your insurer agrees that the accident was completely the other driver’s fault, you may be entitled to claim under a third party policy.

 Many insurers stipulate that the other driver must not have insurance that can cover the damage to your vehicle for you to make this kind of claim, and the maximum benefit you will receive is usually $5,000.
 You will usually be expected to provide the other driver’s name, address and registration number.

-What do I need in order to make a claim?
+What info do I need to make a claim?

 - Record the other driver’s details.
 Your insurer will need their name, address and phone number, as well as the registration number of the car they were driving.

 - Make notes at the scene.
 Write a brief summary of what took place as soon as possible after the accident.
 Accounts that are recorded immediately after an incident are called “contemporaneous evidence” and they hold a lot of weight in court.